⛪ Parish Edition Article 5 of 7

 Early Days

 This article is about what exists today — not what we plan to build, not what we hope to achieve, but what is running right now in production.
-Where something is planned but not yet live, we will say so plainly.
+Where something is planned but not yet live, we say so plainly.
+(Any unfamiliar term is defined in plain language in the glossary.)

-Village AI has been in production since October 2025.
-It is a young system.
-Some parts work well.
-Some parts are still rough.
-We believe in telling you both, because a community that adopts a platform based on clear information will be a more resilient partner than one that adopts based on marketing.
+Village AI has been running in production since 2025.
+It is a young system: some parts work well, some parts are still rough, and this article marks both.
+A community that adopts a platform on clear information makes a steadier partner than one that adopts on marketing.

 What Village AI Can Do for Your Parish Today